Shipping Resumes On Mississippi River After Barge Accident Closed Lock Near Granite Illinois

 That crisis resolved, the Army Corps of Engineers is turning its attention back to the river’ creep toward record low levels because of the nation’s worst drought in decades.
 It remains confident the channel will be kept to at least the minimum depth required by barges.

-Blog post by barge injury lawyer Gordon, Elias & Seely, LLP
+Blog post by barge injury lawyer Gordon & Elias, LLP